 The Mayo Clinic says that drinking plenty of fluids (particularly water) can help ease some of your migraine pain.
 Make sure that you have a large water bottle that you can keep right next to you.
 It’ll help you stay hydrated, without having to get up to refill a glass every few minutes.
 Cove Medical Advisor and neurologist Dr. Alexander Mauskop says you could also look into an infuser water bottle so that you can add some fresh ginger or mint leaves.
 You can boost the migraine-fighting power of your drink by adding an electrolyte or vitamin-based mix, like Cove Beam.

 As Johns Hopkins Medicine explains, there isn’t enough research or evidence to determine the effectiveness of essential oils for improving human health.
 But hey, plenty of people love them and it certainly can’t hurt to give them a try.
-Peppermint, lavender, and eucalyptus are some of the favorites among migraine sufferers.
+Peppermint, lavender, chamomile, and eucalyptus are some of the favorites among migraine sufferers.
 Dr. Mauskop says you could also pick up a Migrastick, a handy roll-on stick applicator with peppermint and lavender essential oil.

 Even with your eye mask and blackout curtains, you can only exist in the dark for so long.
 When you actually need to see something?
 The last thing you want to do is turn on that blinding overhead light.
 Dr. Mauskop recommends the Allay Lamp, which uses a natural band of light and is designed specifically for headaches and light sensitivity.